Wafic Saïd: Syria

+Saïd Business School

 In July 1996, it was announced that Saïd had donated £20 million to the University of Oxford to found a business school.
 Saïd had agreed to donate the money after the university had voted in 1990 for the creation of a business school, and needed funds of £40 million.
 Opposition initially arose to the school due to the lack of a suitable site and the nature of management as an academic discipline, and Saïd said that he would reconsider his gift after a potential site on a sports ground at Mansfield Road in Oxford was voted against.
 The new building for the school opened in August 2001, designed by Edward Jones and Jeremy Dixon.
 It was accompanied by protests over Saïd's role in the Al-Yamamah arms deal.
 A new building at the school, the Thatcher Business Education Centre was opened by The Prince of Wales in 2013 and named by Prime Minister David Cameron in 2014 in the presence of Saïd and his wife, Rosemary.
 Nelson Mandela visited the Saïd Business School at the invitation of Saïd in 2002, to open the lecture theatre named in his honour.